 “To-day, the number of such furnaces still working in Sheffield can be counted on the fingers of one hand”Three Centuries of Sheffield Steel, The Story of the Marsh Bros, Ltd, Sidney Pollard, 1954

 Marsh Bros closed their own crucible furnace in 1953:

 Modern steel production processes include facilities to conduct chemical analysis as the metal is melted, computer aided temperature control and automatic weighing, mixing and pouring.
 While it is surely true that these advances eliminated some of the potential for human error inherent in the crucible method, it does not necessarily follow that high quality steel could not also be produced reliably and consistently using the old techniques.

-It is testament to the skill and experience of the Sheffield steel makers that major tool manufacturers like Stanley and Record continued to use crucible steel until the very last moment and only stopped when the manufacturing capabilities finally disappeared.
-Stanley were so confident of the quality that they were getting that they mentioned it in their own sales literature:
+It is testament to the skill and experience of the Sheffield steel makers that major tool manufacturers like Stanley and Record continued to use crucible steel until the very last moment, only stopping when the manufacturing capabilities finally disappeared.
+Stanley were so confident of the quality they were getting that they mentioned it in their own sales literature:

 For several generations the steel used in Stanley plane cutters has been especially made for Stanley in one of the steel mills in Sheffield, England…

-The flier is undated, but since the closing paragraph refers to 65 years of production and we know that Stanley introduced their Bailey planes in the early 1870s we can assume this leaflet dates from the late 1930s
+The flier is undated, but given the reference to "65 years of production" and the fact Stanley introduced their Bailey planes in the early 1870s we deduce it dates from the late 1930s

 Here is a later mention (1946):